Gentlemen Prefer Blondes (novel): Adaptations

 Loos licensed her novel to the Bell Syndicate for use in a daily newspaper comic strip series.
-The strip ran from June 7 to October 2, 1926.
+Earning Loos nearly $100 per week in licensing fees, the strip ran from June 7 to October 2, 1926.
 The strip mixed adaptations of moments from the novel with new gags featuring the characters of Lorelei and Dorothy.
 The strip was credited to Loos, with art supplied by Virginia Huget, the start of her career drawing flapper comics.
 Huget was touted as a fashion expert who could draw Lorelei and Dorothy in the latest clothes.
 Artist Phil Cook later replaced Huget.
 Newspapers reprinted this original 1926 series from 1929 to the early 1930s.

 In 1928, the book was adapted as a silent Paramount motion picture.
-Under that contract, Loos and her husband Emerson wrote the screenplay and had "to prepare the final scenario, select the cast, and have a hand in supervising the production," as well as write the inter-titles.
+Under that contract, Loos and her husband Emerson wrote the screenplay and had "to prepare the final scenario, select the cast, and have a hand in supervising the production", as well as write the inter-titles.
 The film was directed by Malcolm St. Clair, and Lorelei Lee was played by Ruth Taylor.
-Loos hand-picked her for the role because she bore "a remarkable resemblance to Ralph Barton's illustrations in the book."
+Loos hand-picked her for the role because she bore "a remarkable resemblance to Ralph Barton's illustrations in the book".
 Loos described Taylor's performance as "so ideal for the role that she even played it off-screen and married a wealthy broker."